 • Absorbed negativity — taking on others’ energy, drama, or criticism until it feels like your own.

-When your energetic body is in survival mode, your spirit starts to dim.
+When your energetic body stays in survival mode, your spirit begins to dim.
 You might stop speaking up, lose motivation, or find yourself questioning your worth.

 The Ripple Effect: How Workplace Toxicity Spills Into Your Life